DoeringChristian/pyexp/README.md

       <timestamp>/                  # Report outputs
 ```

-Run directories are self-contained and discovered by scanning the filesystem for `config.json` files, not from any manifest.
+Run directories are created on demand when each experiment starts executing (not upfront).
+On `--continue`, they are discovered by scanning the filesystem for `config.json` files.

 **Directory name sanitization:** Config names are automatically sanitized for use as directory names.
 Characters `/\:*?"<>|` are replaced with `_` to ensure cross-platform compatibility and prevent accidental subdirectory creation.